 WHO IS RESPONSIBLE FOR COMPLIANCE IN A COMPANY?

-Compliance officers monitor employee compliance while also identifying possible hazards for the business and setting up procedures and standards to make sure regulations are followed.
-In order to adapt compliance management to changing political or economic circumstances and new threats, they continually assess and adjust it.
+Compliance officers monitor employee compliance while also identifying possible hazards for the business and setting up procedures and standards to ensure regulations are followed.
+They continually assess and adjust compliance management to adapt to changing political or economic circumstances and new threats.
+The efficient use of a compliance management system (CMS) and compliance tools helps reduce the complexity of the work.

 FAQ